nyarly/dotfiles/README.md

 * `scripts/vcsh-clone` reads from stdin a list of branches to vcsh clone.
 * `scripts/pull-repo <repo>` pulls changes from a repo branch into master
 * `scripts/pull-all` pulls changes from all repo branches into master
+* `scripts/refresh-branches` run after `git pull` to make sure all local branches are updated

 __(not done yet)__
 * `scripts/vcsh-init <repo>` creates a new vcsh config that points to a matching branch.